Cray-HPE/docs-csm/troubleshooting/weave_runbook.md

 ## Check the Weave maximum transmission unit (MTU)

-If the Weave MTU is mismatched between nodes poor performance may be observed and one or more of the Weave connections may degrade into Sleeve mode.
+If the Weave MTU is mismatched between nodes, poor performance may be observed and one or more of the Weave connections may degrade into Sleeve mode.

 As indicated in [Check the status of the Weave connections](#check-the-status-of-the-weave-connections) the Weave MTU should be `1367`